greenthegarden/greenthegarden.github.io/_posts/2016-10-16-raspberrypi-bridge.md

 title: Raspberry Pi Bridge
 ---

-# Setting up a Raspberry Pi as a Wireless bridge

 A useful capability is to use a Raspberry Pi as a WiFi to Ethernet bridge in order to connect wired devices when a router is not conveniently located.

 # Requirements